 There are four Specific areas of learning.
 Literacy covers both reading and writing.
 The children learn to decode and write simple sentences using their phonic knowledge.
 In Mathematics children learn to count, recognise numbers and the operations of adding and subtracting.
 They also learn about doubling and halving through practical activities.
 Shape, Space and Measuring activities include concepts such as capacity, weight and positions.
 They learn to recognise and talk about shapes.
 Understanding the World covers the areas of technology such as using computers, People and Communities and The World.
 The children learn about events that have happened in the past, about different cultures and about the world around them.
 Expressive Arts and Design allows children to express themselves through art, music, drama and dance.
 They experiment with colour and design, representing their own ideas.

 During the school day the children learn through a mixture of short teacher directed sessions, adult initiated activities and child initiated learning through play sessions.
 Teachers and teaching assistants work with the children and make observations on them which are recorded in their individual learning diaries.
 All the children in the Foundation stage follow a topic based approach.
 The topics covered are:

 Term 1 - All About Me

 Term 3 – Transport Around the World

 Term 6 - Water

 We have two outdoor learning environments leading off from the classrooms.
 The inner courtyard has planters for growing seeds and plants, a large sand tray and space for water and messy play.
-The covered patio has a ‘Wet Pour’ safe play surface, a trim trail for physical play and a wonderful playhouse and a shed containing building resources.
+The covered patio has a wet pour safe play surface, a trim trail for physical play, a wonderful playhouse and a shed containing building resources.
 Both class rooms are very well resourced.
 There is a joint lobby area where we have indoor role play activities and our cloakroom areas.
 There is lots of space where teachers can work with both individuals and groups.
 We have many parent helpers in school, and we believe in engaging with parents and carers on their child’s learning journey.